jgarcia/jquery_file_upload_sample/README.markdown

 ## So how do I get my multi file uploader working

-The first time I was writing this post I listed all the steps for set up of the app but instead I am going to cheat and only going to point to the important parts.
+The first time I was writing this post I listed all the steps for set up of the app but it was going to turn into a TLDR; post so instead I will focus on the important parts of the app and you can just go checkout the repository to see the details.

 ### The model